thdotnet/azure-docs.pt-br/articles/asc-for-iot/how-to-send-security-messages.md

 Neste guia, você aprenderá a:
 > [!div class="checklist"]
+> * Enviar mensagens de segurança usando o SDK do Azure IoT C
-> * Usar a mensagem de segurança Enviar de API para C#
+> * Enviar mensagens de segurança usando o SDK C# do Azure IOT
+> * Enviar mensagens de segurança usando o SDK do Python do Azure IoT
+> * Enviar mensagens de segurança usando o SDK do node. js do Azure IoT
-> * Usar a mensagem de segurança Enviar de API para C
+> * Enviar mensagens de segurança usando o SDK do Java do Azure IoT

 ## <a name="azure-security-center-for-iot-capabilities"></a>Central de segurança do Azure para recursos de IoT